adityasanapala/Autumn-2024/README.md

 # Autumn-2024

-This is a collection of all the resources for the courses that me and my friends studied in our first semester of the first year, i.e., the Autumn Semester of 2023.
+This is a collection of all the resources for the courses that me and my friends studied in our first semester of the second year, i.e., the Autumn Semester of 2024.

 ## Timetable